hamochi/nestedsecrets/README.md

-# nestedsecrets
+# Nested Secrets
 A way to nest secrets in AWS secret manger.
-Import one secret into an other.
+Embed one secret into an other.

-## Examples of nested secrets:
+## Usage

-#### Embed all or parts of secrets
+#### Embed secrets
 secret name: service1_db
 ```json
 {